Welcome to the Cell Imaging Shared Resource (CISR)!

 The Cell Imaging Shared Resource (CISR) is an institutional, fee-for-service, advanced microscopy resource.
 The CISR provides researchers with access to state-of-the-art imaging equipment and expert technical support for sophisticated microscopy and analysis of tissue and cellular anatomy and physiology.

-Currently the CISR independently manages 19 microscopes; 16 advanced optical microscopes, one transmission electron microscope and two environmental scanning electron microscopes.
+Currently the CISR independently manages 16 microscopes; 14 advanced optical microscopes, one transmission electron microscope and an environmental scanning electron microscopes.
 All are fully operational and in excellent working condition.
 Thirteen of these 16 instruments have been acquired through Shared Instrumentation Grants or Center Grant Supplements.
 These instruments and the array of advanced capabilities offered by them are available to support any investigator with an appointment at Vanderbilt University or VUMC.

 The Departments of Molecular Physiology and Biophysics, Cell and Developmental Biology, Pathology, Biological Sciences, Civil and Environmental Engineering, the Epithelial Biology Center, and the Vanderbilt Brain Institute provide space for the CISR.
 The CISR consists of five separate suites within Vanderbilt University.